rstyczynski/CacheApp/README.md

       -DgeneratePom=true
 ```

 You need to build or download Coherence Spring Integration.
-I'll proposoe to download on of recent snapshots.
+I'll propose to download one of recent snapshots.

 ```
 COHERENCE_SPRING_JAR=coherence-spring-2.0.0-20170713.194841-7.jar